 Whether you are an avid board game player or play games online, it provides many benefits to the brain.
 Lots of games require relatively advanced strategies and critical thinking to win.
 Playing these games keeps the mind sharp and brings joy to those that play them.
 Get playing today at Cantissimo Senior Living's games page!

 Set up an aquarium and absorb the serenity.
 A fish tank can give a calming and peaceful sensation to a room that will improve your state of mind.
-Pets can be stressful; however, fish are low support and simple to care for.
+Pets can be stressful; however, fish require little support and are simple to care for.
 They are also beautiful to look at!

 Well-known social platforms, such as Facebook and Twitter, are incredible for older individuals, particularly individuals who live alone or away from family.
 Internet-based connections allow individuals to communicate with their loved ones or discover new interests.
 Learn more about getting started with social media - click here!